For people struggling to get by on minimum wage, one of the biggest challenges is housing.

 For low-income people in need of affordable homes, housing choice vouchers offer many benefits.
 They include:

-With a housing choice voucher, they can cut their rent cost down to 30% of their income, leaving more money available for other essentials like food, clothing, and medication.
+With a housing choice voucher, they can cut their rent cost down to 30% of their income.
+That leaves more money available for other essentials like food, clothing, and medication.

-- Freedom of Choice.
 Vouchers give people a much wider selection of possible homes to choose from than traditional public housing.
 Instead of having to live in a housing project that may be far away from work, school, or family, they can find a home in a convenient location.

-- Better Quality of Life.
 Traditional housing projects are often located in poor neighborhoods with high crime rates.
-This gives them a bad reputation, which makes it harder to get approval for new projects in safer, more desirable neighborhoods.
+This gives them a bad reputation, which in turn makes it harder to get approval for new projects in safer, more desirable neighborhoods.
 It’s a vicious cycle that keeps public housing unsafe.

-- Benefits for Society.
-Freeing up money in low-income families’ budgets makes it easier for these families to climb out of poverty, reducing the overall U.S. poverty rate and the cost of social programs that help the poor.
+Freeing up money in low-income families’ budgets makes it easier for these families to climb out of poverty.
+This reduces the overall U.S. poverty rate and the cost of social programs that help the poor.

 Disadvantages of Housing Choice Vouchers